pixelmothman/nextjs-b2b-app-starter/README.md

-# B2B Next.js Starter Template
+# ⚡️ pixelmothman/nextjs-b2b-app-starter

 This template provides a starting point for building B2B web applications using Next.js, Zod for schema validation, TailwindCSS for styling, Radix for some UI components, PropelAuth for authentication, and Supabase for database and storage.

-## Features
+## Powered by

-- **Next.js**: a React framework for building full-stack web applications.
+- ◽️ **Next.js**: a React framework for building full-stack web applications.
-- **Zod**: TypeScript-first schema validation with static type inference.
+- ✨ **Zod**: TypeScript-first schema validation with static type inference.
-- **TailwindCSS**: a utility-first CSS framework packed with classes that can be composed to build any design, directly in the markup.
+- 🧪 **TailwindCSS**: a utility-first CSS framework packed with classes that can be composed to build any design, directly in the markup.
-- **PropelAuth**: provides end-to-end managed user authentication specializing in B2B use cases.
+- 🟢 **PropelAuth**: provides end-to-end managed user authentication specializing in B2B use cases.
-- **Supabase**: an open source that allows users to build production-grade applications with a Postgres database, Authentication, instant APIs, Realtime, Functions, Storage, and Vector embeddings.
+- 💾 **Supabase**: an open source platform that allows users to build production-grade applications with a Postgres database, Authentication, instant APIs, Realtime, Functions, Storage, and Vector embeddings.

 ## Getting Started